-Dog Attacks Are More Frequent in Summer
+Are Dog Attacks More Frequent in Summer?

 Have you ever wondered why it seems more dog bites happen during the summer months?
 Anecdotal evidence exists that dogs are more likely to attack people during the hot summer.
 But is it true?